jessemillar/devlog/_posts/2019-2-7-week-7-almost-to-mvp.md

 ![*The Staff of Lewis* Week 7 Overview GIF]({{site.baseurl}}/images/staff-of-lewis-week-7-overview.gif)

 Recent progress:
+1. Players and certain enemies now flash when they get hurt
+    - While entities are flashing, they can't be hurt which helps players get out of tough situations and makes enemies harder to deal with
 1. Added a `Tombstone` `Skelly` spawner because there needs to be a mini boss for the first level and a tombstone that spawns skeletons was "easier" to implement, feels cool, and helps set the mood of the game
     - As part of that, I drew up a sweet (but rough) spawn animation that I look forward to polishing
 1. Enemies notice you when you get close enough